Frequently Asked Questions

 The Missing Middle initiative is a community improvement strategy designed to reverse decades of systemic disinvestment that created thousands of vacant lots and "missing" middle-density buildings across the South and West sides.
 It leverages City land and public financing for construction of new market-rate homes.

-Led by the Department of Planning and Development (DPD), the pilot program is initially offering 44 vacant City lots in North Lawndale for redevelopment as one- to six-unit residential buildings.
+Led by the Department of Planning and Development (DPD), the April 2025 listing includes 54 vacant City lots in West Chatham, South Chicago and Morgan Park for redevelopment as two- to six-unit residential buildings.
 The program will expand to other communities in future phases.

 Refer to the Missing Middle webpage on the City’s website for background information, application process details and webinar registration.
-Applicants must attend or watch at least one informational webinar being held on October 9 and 10 in order to complete an application.
+Applicants must attend or watch at least one informational webinar being held on April 9 or April 11 in order to complete an application.

-Eligible City-owned parcels are being offered in six clusters, each containing at least five parcels, and applicants must apply for at least one cluster.
+Eligible City-owned parcels are being offered in 11 clusters, each containing at least four parcels, and applicants must apply for at least one cluster.
+Applicants may also apply for multiple clusters, but each cluster requires its own application.
 Applications must include a projected development plan with construction timelines, conceptual design plans and a draft pro forma.
-Eligible housing types include single-family homes, townhomes, two-flats, three-flats or six-flats.
+Eligible housing types include additional dwelling units (ADUs), townhomes, two-flats, three-flats or six-flats.

 DPD is offering financial incentives in the form of land cost write-downs ($1 per parcel) and up to $50,000-$150,000 subsidies per housing unit, depending on an evaluation of the developers’ proposed financing plans.
 Funding is allocated from Mayor Brandon Johnson’s 2024-28 Housing and Economic Development Bond.

-Applicant selections are expected to be announced in December 2024 or January 2025.
+Applicant selections for the April 2025 listing are expected to be announced in Summer 2025.

-Upon selection, developers will be expected to expeditiously advance to lot acquisition, permitting and vertical construction, with the intent of starting construction in spring 2025.
-Selected developers will be expected to obtain permits via the Department of Buildings’ Self-Certification Permit Program.
+Upon selection, developers will be expected to expeditiously advance to lot acquisition, permitting and vertical construction, with the intent of starting construction in Q1 2026.
+Selected developers will be expected to obtain permits via the Department of Buildings Self-Certification Permit Program.

 Developers seeking financial assistance must enter into a Redevelopment Agreement (RDA) with the City.
 The RDA establishes certain requirements related to the development schedule, financing plan, land acquisition and City departmental approvals, among others.